sarupbanskota/everytrack/README.md

 If I had a $ for every time a junior/friend/parent asked me how to [contribute to Free Software](http://www.slideshare.net/sarupbanskota/sarup-fossasia-1), [plan a college club event](https://fedoraproject.org/wiki/Coimbatore_Fedora_Contribution_Camp) or [make the printer work](http://lmgtfy.com/?q=printer+not+working), I would consider sponsoring this hackathon.

-All of us have seen some variant of those links, and while I agree the resolute ones will make the best use of it, most folks need things to be presented information in a manner they're comfortable with:
+All of us have seen some variant of those links, and while I agree the resolute ones will make the best use of it, most folks need things to be presented in a manner they're comfortable with:

 > If it's on Wikipedia, it must be right.